-This statistic indicates the percentage of long-term stay patients taking antipsychotic drugs.
-While antipsychotic medications serve an important medical purpose, it is important to make sure these drugs are being used appropriately.
-In some situations, excessive reliance on these medications may mean that a nursing home is using these medications to subdue residents.
+This is a measure of the percent of long-term care residents receiving antipsychotic drugs.
+While antipsychotic drugs serve an important medical purpose, it is important to ensure these drugs are being used appropriately.
+In limited cases, excessive reliance on these medications may indicate that a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

 In Heritage Rehabilitation Center, 13.84% of Patients use Anti-Anxiety Medication